yassinebenjaber/sre-test/README.md

 **3. Log Stored in S3**

-The "Process Order" Lambda successfully processed the order from the SQS queue and stored the corresponding log file in the S3 bucket.
+The Lambdas successfully processed the order from the SQS queue and stored the corresponding log file in the S3 bucket.

 <img width="1543" height="719" alt="log" src="https://github.com/user-attachments/assets/c9aa2568-724f-4506-9e38-b16b90c07a2d" />